manikanta-kondeti/codes/K-Means/README.md

 ## Motivation

-* The reason behind implementing this has a solid background idea.
-The heart of that idea is clustering the graph.
-So I just wanted to implement it and try if I can cut it down.
-* I strongly believe "Its better to do well than to say well"
+* The reason behing implementing this is to test if we can use clustering on a graph and precompute the clusters.
+This way we can reduce the query times.
 * Ref: http://algo2.iti.kit.edu/documents/MaueSandersMatijevic2009.pdf